'I was always the scapegoat at PSG' - Silva revels in Chelsea's Champions League success after 'pressure' in Paris | Goal.com

-'I was always the scapegoat at PSG' - Silva revels in Chelsea's Champions League success after 'pressure' in Paris
+'I was always the culprit' - Silva revels in Chelsea's Champions League success after 'pressure' in Paris

 Thiago Silva revelled in Chelsea's Champions League success on Saturday night while claiming that he was always unfairly made the scapegoat for his former club Paris Saint-Germain.